Best Practices

 Make sure stakeholders were looped in at key moments, not whenever they felt like chiming in.
 Product input needs to come early, legal reviews should be done at predefined points, and leadership alignment needs to happen before final drafts.
 This sequencing means every voice contributes where it matters most, preventing the endless revision cycles that derail progress.

-- Responsible: Who does the work (usually the content creator)
+Responsible: Who does the work (usually the writer or producer).

 Content projects feel like tug-of-war when roles aren’t clear.
 But a few strategic tweaks can fix that.
 Here’s how to regain control: